AmanTen11/Jenkins-Maven-Pipeline/README.md

 # Jenkins-Maven-Pipeline
-Project build with Jenkins using Windows Slave agent
+Java Maven Project

+## Share Library
+Using Jenkins Shared Library to build and test the code